Zeex/samp-plugin-jit/README.md

 This package contains a Just-In-Time compiler for AMX version 3.2 and a SA-MP (San Andreas Multiplayer) server plugin.
-Since SA-MP server runs only on x86 this implementation supports only x86 (but may be extented to support x86_64 in future...).
+Since SA-MP server runs only on x86 this implementation supports only that architecture.

 Installation
 ------------